fDirham/TBPxTSE-Database-Demo/README.md

 1. Have basic understanding of Javascript or are willing to learn.
 2. Understand the basics of document collection databases.

+## Getting Started
+Simply open index.html on a web browser.
+Create a Firebase project then add it to this project by editing index.html and firebase.js.
+Afterwards, edit controller.js

 ## What you will learn
 1. How to create a firebase project and connect it to your web app, along with firebase's firestore database service.
 2. How to create documents in a collection